tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions MAY appear in any order, with the exception of "pre_shared_key" {{pre-shared-key-extension}} which MUST be the last extension in the ClientHello.
-There MUST NOT be more than one extension of the same type.
+There MUST NOT be more than one extension of the same type in a given protcol structure's list of extensions.

 In TLS 1.3, unlike TLS 1.2, extensions are renegotiated with each handshake even when in resumption-PSK mode.
 However, 0-RTT parameters are